I started working professionally in 2014 after graduating with my Master’s degree in Economics.

 Then it could mean managing one person or a small team.
 The career goals of a manager are different than the goals of an individual contributor.

-It helps to set both short-term and long-term professional goals.
 Short-term goals are achievable in the next few months.
 Long-term goals often extend over 6 or 12 months, or even longer.

-How to set professional goals
+How to set professional goals for work